paulpogoda/OSINT-for-countries-V2.0/README.md

 - [HBG North America](https://start.me/p/ZQdorV/hbg-north-america-prospect-research-links) - North America research resources
 - [HBG Middle East](https://start.me/p/ZYaxaJ/hbg-middle-east-prospect-research-links) - Middle East research resources

----

 ## Contributing
-If you have more OSINT resources to add, feel free to fork country repositories and submit a pull request.
-Please ensure that the resources you're adding are relevant and specific to the country.
+If you have more OSINT resources to add, feel free to fork a specific country repository and submit a pull request.
+Or you can create your own repo wit the same standard, and I will include it in the list.
+Example: [Kazakhstan](https://github.com/paulpogoda/OSINT-Tools-Kazakhstan)